 This chapter deals with the analysis of the data as given in the questionnaire and the interviews.
-The research findings were based on sample size comprising
+The research findings were based on sample size comprising of Tabaka girls primary school, Tabaka D.E.B primary school, Nyabigege primary school, Tabaka Boys primary and ST. Johns Gosere primary schools.

 The respondents were the teachers and pupils from the schools.
-The summary of the collected data for each factor is presented by the use of tables to give a clear picture of the scores of responses that were gathered.
+The summary pf the collected data for each factor is presented by the use of tables to give a clear picture of the scores of responses that were gathered.